owncloud/ocis/changelog/unreleased/insecure-options.md

-Change: Make insecure options configurable
+Change: Make all insecure options configurable and change the default to false

 We had several hard-coded 'insecure' flags.
 These options are now configurable and default to false.
 Also we changed all other 'insecure' flags with a previous default of true to false.

-In development environments using self signed certs (the default) you need to set these flags:
+In development environments using self signed certs (the default) you now need to set these flags:

 ```
 PROXY_OIDC_INSECURE=true